-As shown in Figure E-3 below and Figure E-4 at the end of Section E.4, the RING/BUS jumper is just behind the OUT-1 port on the Card.
-On 4-User Cards, it's factory-set to BUS (the jumper covers both posts), which is the appropriate setting for the regular bus and split-bus topologies.
+As shown in Figures E-3 and E-4, the RING/BUS jumper is just behind the OUT-1 port on the card.
+On 4-User Cards, it's factory-set to BUS (the jumper covers both posts), which is the appropriate setting for the regular bus and splitbus topologies.
 (At the time of this writing, it's also factory-set to BUS on 8-User Cards, but this might change in the future.)